dchian777/dchianTbotTemplate/README.md

 > This contains the core functions that are referenced frequently

 Replace:
+> Under setWebHook()

 > line 8: "";

 With the Web App URL(Publish > Deploy as Web App... > Current Web App URL..)

 > line 8: "https://script.google.com....../exec";

+There is a function setFunctions() where you can update the functions that are displayed on the telegram interface.
+Of course you could use unlisted functions if you wanted to...

 ### --- CallbackQueries.js ---
 > This processes the callback queries